 Convolutional codes, maximum-likelihood (ML) decoding, maximum a-posteriori (MAP) decoding, parallel and serial concatenation architectures, turbo codes, repeat-accumulate (RA) codes, the turbo principle, turbo decoding, graph-based codes, message-passing decoding, low-density parity check codes, threshold analysis, applications.
 Students who have taken ECE 259BN may not receive credit for ECE 259B.
-(Recommended prerequisites: ECE 154A-B-C.) Prerequisites: ECE 259A; graduate standing.
+Recommended preparation: ECE 154A-B-C. Prerequisites: ECE 259A; graduate standing.

 Advanced topics in coding theory.
 Course contents vary by instructor.
 Example course topics: Coded-modulation for bandwidth-efficient data transmission; advanced algebraic and combinatorial coding theory; space-time coding for wireless communications; constrained coding for digital recording.
 Students who have taken ECE 259CN may not receive credit for ECE 259C.
 Prerequisites: ECE 259A-B; graduate standing.

-Custom and semi-custom VLSI design from both the circuit and system designer’s perspective.
+Custom and semicustom VLSI design from both the circuit and system designer’s perspective.
 MOS transistor theory, circuit characterization, and performance estimation.
 CMOS logic design will be emphasized.
 Computer-aided design (CAD) tools for transistor level simulation, layout and verification will be introduced.
-(Recommended prerequisites: undergraduate-level semiconductor electronics and digital system design, ECE 165 or equivalent.)
+Includes two hours of laboratory hours per week.
+Recommended preparation: undergraduate-level semiconductor electronics and digital system design, ECE 165 or equivalent.
 Prerequisites: graduate standing.

 VLSI implementation methodology across block, circuit, and layout levels of abstraction.
 Circuit building blocks including embedded memory and clock distribution.
 Computer-aided design (synthesis, place-and-route, verification) and performance analyses, and small-group block implementation projects spanning RTL to tape-out using leading-edge EDA tools.
-(Recommended prerequisites: ECE 165.)
+Cross-listed with CSE 241A.
+Recommended preparation: ECE 165.
 Prerequisites: ECE 260A; graduate standing.

 Advanced topics in design practices and methodologies for modern system-on-chip design.
 Different design alternatives are introduced and analyzed.
 Advanced design tools are used to design a hardware-software system.
 Class discussion, participation, and presentations of projects and special topics assignments are emphasized.
 Prerequisites: ECE 260B; graduate standing.